Animal Dilemmas – Tasmanian Devil Dingo

 ‘A dragon!?
 You have lost your beans rat-devil!’

 ‘Yes a dragon.
 Just like summer, we ambushed a wale on the north coast at low tide.
 The bulky fish was stuck in the shallows and we poured in the thousands.
 By the morning nothing was left but a skeleton.
 It is still there.
 We ate several gulls at that as well.’

 ‘So you eat giants, wales, dragons?
 Big game for a rat.’

 ‘A devil not a rat.
 And this is nothing.
-Once a tall giant was leading a group giant children in a column holding their hands two by two in uniform dress singing songs.
-That was feast of a life time.
+Once a tall giant was leading a group giant children in a column holding their hands two by two in a uniform dress singing songs.
+That was a feast of a lifetime.
 I gathered all the devils of this islands and had them wait in the bushes…’